About the DLF

 That said, we will not tolerate harassment of DLF community members in any form.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the DLF staff or a designated community volunteer immediately.
-DLF staff and official community volunteers or ambassadors can be identified by their name badges.
+On site, DLF staff and official community volunteers can be identified by their name badges and white lanyards.
 They will assist participants by contacting hotel/venue security or local law enforcement, providing escorts, or otherwise helping those experiencing harassment to feel safe for the duration of the event.

 We value your presence and constructive participation in our shared community, and thank you for your attention to the comfort and safety of fellow DLF collaborators and attendees.

 Geek Feminism; DHSI; Code4Lib; ALA; LITA; AMIA; SAA; US OpenGLAM; ADHO; Recurse Center; Contributor Covenant; Vox Media; Scholars’ Lab.
 DLF thanks our 2016 Forum Inclusivity Committee and DLF Advisory Committee community advisors for work on this document.
 Previous version here.